Meeting Time: June 24, 2021 at 5:30pm PDT

 • Default_avatar

-Raquel Kemp almost 3 years ago
+Raquel Kemp over 3 years ago

 I oppose this ordinance.
 The staff report states that the city needs specific criteria to create a concrete policy that determines a clear definition and thresholds for undue concentration.
 There were no new findings, evidence, or new criteria in the health and safety plan that supports the proposed ordinance, furthermore the current buffers established have proven to work.
 The data in the staff report isn'􏰀t accurate and doesn'􏰀t give a realistic number of the amount of businesses that would be impacted by the proposed ordinance change.
 The staff report doesn't capture businesses like mine who planed to apply for a CUP, but because of the past moratorium and now proposed ordinance change have left me in limbo costing me substantial amounts of money and time.
 The proposed ordinance doesn􏰀't promote equity, instead it segregates current and future businesses to areas that are not developed into extreme flood 􏰁zones.
 The ordinance proposal discriminates against cannabis businesses.